 Please see our aftercare guide here

-Excessive swelling can also cause infections.
-When infection does occur, you may have the following symptoms: redness, soreness, swelling and puffiness, yellow pus oozing from the piercing, a fever, and excessive pain.
+Excessive swelling can cause infections.
+If an infection occurs, you may have the following symptoms: redness, soreness, swelling and puffiness, yellow pus oozing from the piercing, a fever, and excessive pain.

 If an infection is caught early, there is no need to see a doctor or remove your piercing.
-However, if an infection is severe or persistent, it's important to see a doctor immediately for treatment.
+However, if an infection is severe, persistent or very painful, it's important to see a doctor immediately for treatment.

 It's important to note that removing the piercing can cause the infected wound to close, potentially leading to scarring.

-Gently clean the piercing and then apply antiseptic to the area 3 times a day.
+Gently clean the piercing and then gently apply antiseptic to the area 3 times a day with clean hands.

-If the problem persists or worsens we recommend seeing a doctor as soon as possible
+If at anytime the problem persists or worsens we recommend seeing a doctor as soon as possible

 Keloids are raised scar tissue that occurs as a result of trauma or injury to the skin.

 A piercing is a puncture wound.
-Very rarely, this type of scar may appear after a piercing.
+Very rarely, this type of scarring may appear after a piercing.

 Keloids are thought to be genetic and most people will know if they are prone to Keloids before they get a piercing.

-They need to be treated by a Doctor and will not go away on their own.
+Keloids need to be treated by a medical professional and will not go away on their own.